state of the art medical treatment

 Amblyopia (Lazy Eye)

 Strabismus is the medical term for an eye turn.
 Eyes can turn in, out, up, or down.
 An eye turn can occur in one or both eyes.
 When an eye turn switches between the two eyes it is referred to as alternating.
+Depending on the type or types of strabismus in a patient, the following conditions can also occur:

 Convergence insufficiency is an eye coordination disorder.
 The eyes cannot maintain the ability to turn in at near when reading or doing near work.
 Symptoms of convergence insufficiency include, but are not limited to: blurry vision, double vision, headaches, loss of place with reading, decreased comprehension, and decreased attention.
 Often the symptoms of convergence insufficiency can mimic those of ADD and ADHD.